SolayMane/BTKCourse/README.md

 ### Generating summary data:

---summary – Filename for a JSON-format summary of the filtered dataset.
+<code>--summary </code>– Filename for a JSON-format summary of the filtered dataset.
 --summary-rank – Taxonomic level for summary.
 [Default: phylum] --taxrule – Taxrule used when processing hits.
 [Default: bestsumorder] --table – Filename for a tabular output of filtered dataset.